 Trespassing

 Trespassing is simply the act of entering private property without the consent of the land owner.
 Trespassing can be a very complicated subject, mostly because state laws vary so extensively.
-As an investigator, the key thing to remember in gathering your evidence, whether photographically or otherwise, is that if you violate trespassing laws while gathering your evidence then all that evidence is going to be inadmissible in a court of law.
-Yes, there are states that still allow an investigator to go on a third party’s property with consent, such as a neighbor.
-Again you should thoroughly research your state’s laws on trespassing prior to setting up in the neighbor’s yard.
+As an investigator, the key thing to remember in gathering your evidence, whether photographically or otherwise, is that if you violate trespassing laws while gathering your evidence, then anything you gather will be inadmissible in a court of law.

 Roping and Entrapment